19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Derived Statistics/Level.md

 By default, levelling up requires 1 month of [Downtime](Level.md#Downtime) where the PCs are not adventuring, but reflecting on what they have experienced thus far and honing their abilities.

 When you level up, you can increase 3 *different* [Ability Scores](../Chosen%20Statistics/Ability%20Scores.md) by 1 each.
-- *Don't forget to adjust any relevant derived statistics!*
+- Don't forget to adjust any relevant derived statistics!
+- *Optional Rule: (You **can** teach an old dog new tricks)*
-- *Optional Rule: You may increase 1 ability score by 2 instead, if the resulting ability score is less than or equal to your level.*
+	- *You may increase the same ability score multiple times so long as the resulting score is less than or equal to your level.*
+	- *Ex.
+If I am leveling up from 3 to 4, and my Wisdom is 1, I could put all three points in Wisdom to get it up to a 4.
+This can help PCs who want to change direction.*
 ## Downtime
 Activities that state they can be done over a month of downtime can be done while leveling up.
 ## Max Level
 By default, 10 is the max level for a PC.
-You can in theory keep going, but it is generally expected for the PCs story to be over by then.
+You can in theory keep going and just keep increasing ability scores, but it is generally expected for the PCs story to be over by then.
 ## NPCs Level
 NPCs and monsters also have levels, but they are simply defined in their stat block.